-The standard design for a computer-assisted translation system consists of data entry of source text, machine translation, and revision of raw machine translation.
-This paper discusses this standard design and presents an alternative multilevel design consisting of integrated word processing, terminology aids, preprocessing aids and a link to an off-line machine translation system.
+The standard design for a computer-assisted translation system consists of data entry of source text, machine translation, and post editing (i.e. revision) of raw machine translation.
+This paper discusses this standard design and presents an alternative three-level design consisting of word processing integrated with terminology aids, simple source text processing, and a link to an off-line machine translation system.
 Advantages of the new design are discussed.

-I THE STANDARD DESIGN FOR A COMPUTER-ASSISTED TRANSLATION SYSTEM.
+THE STANDARD DESIGN FOR A COMPUTER-ASSISTED TRANSLATION SYSTEM.

-The standard design for a computer-assisted translation system consists of three phases: (A) data entry of the source text, (B) machine translation of the text, and (C) human revision of the raw machine translation.
+The standard design for a computer-assisted translation system consists of three phases: (A) data entry of the source text, (B) machine translation of the text, and (C) human post editing of the raw machine translation.
 Most machine translation projects of the past thirty years have used this design without questioning its validity, yet it may not be optimal.
 This section will discuss this design and some possible objections to it.